At a glance

 - Country: Argentina, the baseline of the fiambre family

-A few thin slices of jamón cocido, folded once so they sit with some body, laid on soft bread that has been buttered just enough to keep it tender: that is the whole sandwich, and most of the time nobody adds anything to it.
+A few thin slices of jamón cocido, folded once so they sit with some body, laid on soft bread buttered just enough to keep it tender: that is the whole of it, and most of the time nobody adds a thing.
 The sándwich de jamón is the plainest of Argentina's fiambre sandwiches, cooked ham between bread and usually nothing more, the thing a parent packs in a lunchbox and a kiosco keeps ready behind the glass.
-It is not built to impress.
-It is built to be the simplest decent thing you can eat between two slices, and it stops exactly where it has done that.
+It is the simplest decent lunch you can eat between two slices, and it stops exactly where it has done that.

-It is the floor the rest of the fiambre family is built up from.
-Add a slice of melting cheese and it becomes the sándwich de jamón y queso, the single most common next step.
-Press it hot until the cheese runs and it is the tostado, the toasted one.
-Trim it onto thin crustless sheets and stack it for a tray and it is a miga sandwich.
-The one nearby sandwich it is regularly confused with is the sándwich de jamón crudo, which is a separate thing: that one uses cured raw ham, a saltier, denser, more assertive meat that makes a bolder sandwich, where this is the cooked, mild, everyday ham, and the two are not interchangeable.
+The plainest of these, jamón alone, is also the baseline the rest of the fiambre family is measured against.
+Slide in a slice of melting cheese and it becomes the sándwich de jamón y queso, the most common next step; press it hot and it is the tostado.
+The one nearby sandwich it is regularly confused with is the sándwich de jamón crudo, a separate thing built on cured raw ham, saltier and denser and more assertive, where this is the cooked, mild, everyday slice.
+The two are not interchangeable, and a porteño asking for one will not accept the other.

 The Ham That Came from the Frigorífico

-The plain ham sandwich has no inventor and no founding date, here or anywhere, and claiming one would be inventing history.
-Bread and a slice of cooked ham is about as old and anonymous as eating gets.
-What is not anonymous is the ham itself.
-Jamón cocido, the wet-cured, gently cooked leg that fills this sandwich, is a nineteenth-century product, much younger than the air-cured raw hams it is named after, and the everyday Argentine version is the work of a single industry.
+The ham sandwich has no inventor and no founding date, here or anywhere, and claiming one would be inventing history.
+What is not anonymous is the ham.
+Jamón cocido, the wet-cured, gently cooked leg that fills this sandwich, is a nineteenth-century product, much younger than the air-cured raw hams it borrows its name from, and the everyday Argentine version is the work of a single industry.

 That industry was the frigorífico.
 The cold-storage meatpacking plants that made Argentina the world's beef exporter from the 1900s turned, between the wars, to chacinados and fiambres for the home market, and the sliced cooked ham behind every kiosco's glass is what they put out at scale.
-The clearest case is Paladini, started in 1923 when Juan Paladini, from a family that had emigrated from Lucca, set up in Villa Gobernador Gálvez just south of Rosario and began curing pork; the firm grew into one of the country's largest fiambre makers and the first to export Argentine cold cuts to Brazil.
-The ham in the sandwich is industrial, dated, and traceable in a way the sandwich never will be.
+The clearest case is Paladini, started in 1923 when Juan Paladini, from a family that had emigrated from Lucca, set up in Villa Gobernador Gálvez just south of Rosario and began curing pork; the firm grew into one of the country's largest fiambre makers and, by its own account, the first to export Argentine cold cuts to Brazil.